Scroll back to top

 Constraints that produce multiple unknown reaction forces or moments.

-Redundant Constraints
+Redundant constraints

 If a body has more supports than it needs to hold it in equilibrium, it is overly constrained.
 This will result in more unknown reaction forces than equations we can write, and the problem will not be solvable using statics alone.
 This type of system is a "statically indeterminate" system.
 In a 2D system, we can write three equilibrium equations (forces in the x and y directions and moments about a point), which means we can solve system with up to three unknowns.
 If a 2D system has 3 or less unknown reaction forces, it is considered determinate.
 If it has more than three unknown reaction forces, it is considered indeterminate.